GingaaBread/GNOStatic/src/object_orientation/operator_overloading.md

 ```

 ::: tip
-Here the `other` keyword is used, which is a shorthand for something like Add(Vector2 other) in
+Here the `other` keyword is used, which is a shorthand for Add(Vector2 otherVector2).
-many other languages.
 :::

 Now we can indeed add two vectors like so: